ajdiaz/timeline/man/tl-timeline.1.md

 *timeline.show-untrusted-events*=*true*

 : If true (by default) show events that cannot be verified that are related with another one.
-This can happend when HMAC verification of a reply/tag/score fails.
+This can happened when HMAC verification of a reply/tag/score fails.
 Read more about HMAC signatures in **timeline**(7) manual page.

 *timeline.show-replies*=*true*